 How much does family mediation cost?

-Mediation costs after the initial meeting are dependent upon how many sessions participants agree to have.
-The usual cost is £120 plus VAT per hour per person.
+Family Mediation costs after the initial meeting are dependent upon how many sessions participants agree to have.
+The usual mediation cost is £175 plus VAT per hour per person.

 Who pays for family mediation?